tiny-pilot/ustreamer-debian/README.md

   git push --tags origin
 ```

-Create a new branch in this repository and update the `ARG PKG_VERSION=` line in `Dockerfile` to the desired [uStreamer release tag](https://github.com/pikvm/ustreamer/tags).
+Then, create a new branch in this repository and update the `ARG PKG_VERSION=` line in `Dockerfile` to the desired [uStreamer release tag](https://github.com/pikvm/ustreamer/tags).

-### Testing
+### Testing on device

-When you have a branch for the new TinyPilot uStreamer Debian package, install the test package on a live device and test it.

 Install the latest version of TinyPilot Pro on your test device and SSH into it.

-Download the TinyPilot uStreamer debian package.
+Get the URL of the new debian package:

 1. Go to the CircleCI build for your branch.
 1. Click the "build_debian_package" CircleCI step.
 1. Go the the "Artifacts" tab.
 1. Copy the link to the `armhf.deb` file.

-Run:
+Download the new debian package on the test device:

 ```bash
 # Replace the URL with the link to the `armhf.deb` package.